sammo3182/personalSiteBuilding/content/project/poliLIngua/index.md

 Language is the fundamental feature of human beings.
 The debate of whether does language shapes thoughts or the other way around has inspires the greatest theorists and scientists throughout the human history.
-I aim to contribute to this classic topic from a view of political science.
+Nevertheless, the importance of language in political lives has not been well studied yet.

-Using experimental and observed studies, I strive to identify the language effect in mass political cognition and linguistic relativity in sociopolitical behaviors and attitudes.
+Cutting in from an empirical angle, I strive to identify the influences of linguistic relativity and language planning in the government-mass relationship and the (re)construction of mass political cognition.

-### Published Studies
+### Selected Publications

 Hu, Yue, and Amy H. Liu.
 2020. [“The Effects of Foreign Language Proficiency on Public Attitudes: Evidence from the Chinese-Speaking World.”](https://www.cambridge.org/core/journals/journal-of-east-asian-studies/article/effects-of-foreign-language-proficiency-on-public-attitudes-evidence-from-the-chinesespeaking-world/56277FA559EFC923958CC405566E6DDD?__cf_chl_jschl_tk__=pmd_9f85bc92b6ed02ea2e1eefa21596c04f8fd3f9b9-1627628614-0-gqNtZGzNAvijcnBszQp6) *Journal of East Asian Studies* 20(1): 1–23.